Particular/docs.particular.net/nservicebus/upgrades/5to6/deprecated-transportmessage.md

 snippet: ReadDeliveryConstraintDiscardIfNotReceivedBefore

-From the perspective of an incoming message the `TimeToBeReceived` can be acquired by using the `Headers.TimeToBeReceived` on the `IncomingMessage.Headers` dictionary.
+From the perspective of an incoming message, the `TimeToBeReceived` can be acquired by using the `Headers.TimeToBeReceived` on the `IncomingMessage.Headers` dictionary.

 ## Recoverable

-From the perspective of an outgoing message the `Recoverable` flag is a delivery concern and needs to be specified over the newly introduced `DeliveryConstraint`.
+From the perspective of an outgoing message, the `Recoverable` flag is a delivery concern and must be specified over the newly introduced `DeliveryConstraint`.

 Set the `Recoverable`